Addiction and Anxiety Treatment in Ventura County

-Substances like alcohol, benzodiazepines, or opioids become a temporary escape.
+Substances like alcohol, benzodiazepines, or opioids can become a temporary escape for someone with an anxiety disorder.
 But what can start as self-medication for a temporary feeling can evolve into a complex cycle of anxiety and addiction that requires comprehensive, compassionate treatment.
-Addiction is not a flaw of virtue or strength.
-Sometimes it’s the result of attempting to cope in an unhealthy way.
-At Paradiso Recovery in Southern California, we specialize in helping individuals break free from this cycle and rebuild their lives with expert dual diagnosis care.

 What is Anxiety?

-Anxiety is a natural human response to stress or perceived danger.
-It’s what triggers the body’s fight, flight, fawn, and freeze responses.
-This emotion works to keep us alert and safe.
 But for people with anxiety disorders, this response becomes chronic and often overwhelming.
 Rather than being tied to real threats, the body remains in a heightened state of fear even in safe environments.
-This constant state of distress can interfere with everyday activities and relationships.
+This constant state of distress can interfere with everyday activities and relationships, and it’s advised that people seek treatment to prevent harm to their quality of life.

 Anxiety disorders are among the most common mental health conditions in the United States.
 According to the National Institute of Mental Health (NIMH), around 31% of U.S. adults experience an anxiety disorder at some point in their lives.
 These conditions come in many forms, including: